-ArabicOnline brings together expertise from the worlds of publishing, technology and language learning
+ArabicOnline is an EU funded project for Arabic that brings together expertise from the worlds of publishing, technology and language learning.

 ArabicOnline is suitable for all learners, regardless of their educational background.
 The pedagogical approach caters for academic and non-academic learners.

-The online Arabic programme fulfills the European Commission’s policy objective of making educational resources accessible to everyone and not just to the academically gifted.
+Arabic Online was originally developed with support from the European Commission’s Lifelong Leqrning Programme.
+The online Arabic programme fulfils the European Commission’s policy objective of making educational resources accessible to everyone and not just to the academically gifted.

 Partnership with the British Council

 Ministry of Education in Oman

 The EU judge’s report after reviewing ArabicOnline contained the following comment.

 ‘I was impressed by the carefully planned pedagogical structure which seeks to unpick the language through interaction with role plays based on practical situations.
 As they work through each unit, the learner is encouraged to delve deeper and deeper into the elements of each role play, through study of the vocabulary, sound patterns, Arabic script and the grammar underpinning the language.’